adonisjs/v6-docs/content/docs/basics/request.md

 ## Request body

-AdonisJS parses the request body using the [bodyparser middleware](../../basics/body_parser) registered inside the `start/kernel.ts` file.
+AdonisJS parses the request body using the [body-parser middleware](../basics/body_parser.md) registered inside the `start/kernel.ts` file.

 You can access the request body using the `request.body()` method.
 It returns the parsed request body as an object.